-- 1. Place the vehicle in P (Park). - Display the Air Filter Life on the DIC.
-See Driver Information Center (DIC) 8 in the owner's manual. - Press > on the steering wheel, or press the trip odometer reset stem if the vehicle does not have DIC controls, to move to the Reset/Disable display area.
+- 1. Place the vehicle in P (Park). - 2.
+Display the Air Filter Life on the DIC.
+See Driver Information Center (DIC) ⇒ 8. - 3.
+Press > on the steering wheel, or press the trip odometer reset stem if the vehicle does not have the DIC controls, to move to the Reset/Disable display area.
 Select Reset, then press the thumbwheel or press the reset stem for several seconds.